Gabriel-Sison/Macro-Tracker-Project/README.md

 25 pounds so far, have been increasing the weights I've been lifting at the gym, and have been eating whatever food I've wanted as long as it fits into my macros.

 Your fitness goals shouldn't feel out of reach.
-Feel free to copy the link above and use it for your personal goals!
+Feel free to copy the link below and use it for your personal goals!

 Here is the google spreadsheet I designed that this is inspired by: https://docs.google.com/spreadsheets/d/18FpPMr-gDmvYhX_Kt0d4sC8HJ-eASM-s6j-VJePMt8I/edit?usp=sharing